Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page.md

   step-by-step guide to learn how.
 header: true
 ---
-## Introduction

-Want to customize your reading experience by changing the font on websites you visit?
-This guide will walk you through the easy process of changing fonts using Helperbird.

-## Prerequisites

-- An active Helperbird account.
-- Helperbird browser extension installed.

-## Steps to Change the Font on Any Website
+## Using the Font Changer Feature in Helperbird

+The Font Changer feature in Helperbird allows you to customize the font style on web pages, which can be particularly helpful for enhancing readability or for users with dyslexia.

-### Step 1: Open the Helperbird Extension
+### Enabling the Font Changer

-Click on the Helperbird icon located in the top-right corner of your browser window to open the extension.
+**Step 1**: Click on the Helperbird icon in your browser to open the extension menu.

-### Step 2: Navigate to Quick Actions

-The extension will display a variety of quick actions and other features upon opening.
+**Step 2**: Use the search function at the top of the menu to quickly find the "Font" option.

+**Step 3**: Locate the "Font" toggle and turn it on by clicking it.

-### Step 3: Locate the 'Text Adjustment' Card
+### Changing the Font

+**Step 4**: After enabling the Font option, you'll see a selection of fonts displayed.

-Scroll through the Helperbird extension until you find the **Text Adjustment** card.
+**Step 5**: Scroll through the available fonts and click on the one you prefer to apply it to the webpage.

-### Step 4: Identify the 'Font' Option

-In the Text Adjustment card, you will find the **Font** option accompanied by a toggle switch labeled **Off**.

-### Step 5: Enable the Feature

-Activate the font-changing feature by clicking on the toggle switch.
-It will turn to **On**.

-### Step 6: Select Your Preferred Font

-The font of the web page you are on will change to the one you select from the list below the toggle switch.

-### Step 7 (Optional): Disable the Feature

-If you want to revert to the original font, simply click the toggle switch again to turn it **Off**.

-### Step 8 (Optional): Change to a Different Font

-To switch to a different font, pick another one from the list available.
+**Step 6**: The page will automatically update with your selected font, changing the text to the font style you chose.

 ## Available Font Choices